1. Legal regulation

 - The number of initial offerees is less than 20;

 - The number of digital tokens does not exceed 20;

-- The value of digital assets issued by a single issuer during a period of 12 months does not exceed 100.000 EUR.
+- The value of digital assets issued by a single issuer during 12 months does not exceed 100.000 EUR.

 5. Trade with digital assets

-Individuals and legal entities may trade digital assets on a platform using services of intermediaries or the OTC market without intermediaries.
-Digital assets service providers have to obtain permission from the supervisory body by fulfilling a set of relatively strict conditions and may perform only business activities directly related to digital assets.
+Individuals and legal entities may trade digital assets on a platform using the services of intermediaries or the OTC market without intermediaries.
+Digital assets service providers must obtain permission from the supervisory body by fulfilling a set of relatively strict conditions and may perform only business activities directly related to digital assets.
 Digital assets services include:

 - Offer of digital assets (with or without commitment to purchase the digital assets);